LoyolaChicagoBooks/introcs-csharp/source/data/io.rst

 .. index:: Console; ReadKey
    ReadKey

-Fine point:  Notice that in most operating systems you can edit and correct your line before pressing the Return key.
+Fine point: in most operating systems you can edit and correct your line before pressing the Return key.
 This is handy, but it means that the Return key *must* always be pressed to signal the end of the response.
 Hence a whole line must be read, and there is *no* function ``Console.Read()``.
-Just for completeness we mention that you can read a raw single keystroke immediately (no editing beforehand).
+For completeness, you can read a raw single keystroke immediately (no editing beforehand).
 If you want to explore that later, see
 :repsrc:`test_readkey/test_readkey.cs`.